webmaster442/Calculator/Calculator/manual.md

 * `Root(x; y)`

     Returns the Nth root of a specified number.
 Works on numbers that can be converted to double.

+* `Shl(x, y)`

+    Shifts a value left by a given amount. y must be in range of 1 to 128

+    Works on numbers that can be converted to integers.

+* `Shr(x, y)`

+    Shifts a value right by a given amount. y must be in range of 1 to 128

+    Works on numbers that can be converted to integers.

 * `Sign(x)`